Simmental Petite tender

 ARE YOU A TRUE MEAT LOVER?

-WHAT IS A DIAMOND TENDERLOIN?
+WHAT IS A PETITE TENDER?

-Also known as the "Jewish Tenderloin," the diamond tenderloin is an exceptionally tender cut from the shoulder of the cow.
+Also known as the Jewish tenderloin, the Petite tender is an exceptionally tender cut from the shoulder of the cow.
 Since this part of the animal is less active, the meat has a fine, soft texture.
-The Simmental Diamond Tenderloin we offer at The Butchery is an excellent alternative to filet mignon and is attractively priced.
+The Simmental Petite tender we offer at The Butchery is an excellent alternative to filet mignon and is attractively priced.
 Its tender texture and rich flavor make it ideal for steak, steak tartare, or a flavorful tataki.

 Though these cuts may sound similar, they differ in texture.
 Filet mignon is known as the most tender muscle and is often used for tournedos.
 Hanger steak has a coarser structure and a firmer bite.
-The diamond tenderloin sits right in between: tender but full of flavor.
+The Petite tender sits right in between: tender but full of flavor.
 The Simmental version stands out for its beautiful marbling, making the meat both juicy and tender — perfect for true meat enthusiasts.

 The name originates from Antwerp's diamond district, where the cut became popular, especially within the Jewish community.
 Since it comes from the shoulder, and not the hindquarters, it was allowed under Jewish dietary laws.
-It quickly became a beloved alternative to filet mignon and gained the nickname "Jewish Tenderloin."
+It quickly became a beloved alternative to filet mignon and gained the nickname Jewish tenderloin.
 With its rich history and luxurious image, it has become a popular choice for discerning food lovers.

-SIMMENTAL DIAMOND TENDERLOIN ON THE BBQ
+SIMMENTAL PETITE TENDER ON THE BBQ

-SIMMENTAL DIAMOND TENDERLOIN FROM THE ALPS
+SIMMENTAL PETITE TENDER FROM THE ALPS

-This tenderloin comes from Alpine Fleckvieh cattle, grazing the untouched meadows of Germany and Austria.
+This tender cut comes from Alpine Fleckvieh cattle, grazing the untouched meadows of Germany and Austria.
 These cattle are at least three years old, have calved at least twice, and feed exclusively on grass and herbs.
 This results in an authentic, rich flavor unmatched by other beef.
 The meat is high in protein, deeply flavorful, and beautifully marbled for perfect tenderness and juiciness.

 Raised entirely on grass, the meat of these Alpine Fleckvieh cattle offers a flavor boost and contains healthy fats that give the beef its luxurious character.
 The marbling delivers intense juiciness and a buttery, rich taste.
-This natural beef is a top choice for anyone who values authentic, grass-fed quality.
+This natural beef is a top choice for anyone who values authentic, grass fed quality.

-ORDER SIMMENTAL DIAMOND TENDERLOIN ONLINE
+ORDER SIMMENTAL PETITE TENDER ONLINE

-Vacuum-packed and flash-frozen, our beef maintains its peak freshness and flavor, arriving at your door as if from a top restaurant.
+Vacuum packed and flash frozen, our beef maintains its peak freshness and flavor, arriving at your door as if from a top restaurant.
 Order before 11:00 AM on a weekday, and you'll receive your meat the same evening.
 Choose the delivery day and time that suits you best.

 Basting: Lower the heat and add a generous knob of butter to the pan.
 Use a spoon to continuously baste the meat with the melted butter for 2-3 minutes.
 This will keep your steak juicy and give it a rich flavor.